 Volunteers on Manitouwabing Lake participate in the Lake Partner Program (LPP) run by the Ministry of Environment, Conservation and Parks (MECP).
 Additionally, benthic monitoring is conducted by GBB at four sites on the lake as of 2020 (Figure 6).
 All past and present LPP data for Manitouwabing Lake can be found in Appendix A.

 Figure 6.
 Active and recently active monitoring sites on Manitouwabing Lake.
-Sampling years are listed under site codes.

 Lake Partner Program